LinuxAtDuke/Intro-To-Linux/README.md

-Day 2 Lab 1: Modifying Our Files
+## Lab 3 -  Modifying Our Files

-- Use head on the standard dictionary for 100 words and redirect them into your file foo.
+1. Use head on the standard dictionary for 100 words and redirect them into your file foo.
-- Use tail on the standard dictionary for 500 words and redirect them to your baz file.
+2. Use tail on the standard dictionary for 500 words and redirect them to your baz file.
-- Find out the size of each of these files and append that to a new file called sizes.
+3. Find out the size of each of these files and append that to a new file called sizes.
-- Now using echo, write the console output "My name is lastname\_firstname" over the contents of the baz file.
+4. Now using echo, write the console output "My name is lastname\_firstname" over the contents of the baz file.
-- Using an editor modify the file to add a period at the end of the line.
+5. Using an editor modify the file to add a period at the end of the line.
-- Save the file.
+6. Save the file.
-- Find out the size of the file and also redirect that to the file called sizes.
+7. Find out the size of the file and also redirect that to the file called sizes.
-- Make a new directory called archive, and copy each of the 3 files into the archive.
+8. Make a new directory called archive, and copy each of the 3 files into the archive.
-- Create and bzip this archive file to a file called archive.tar.bz2.
+9. Create and bzip this archive file to a file called archive.tar.bz2.
-- Find out of the size of the archive file and append it to the sizes file.
+10. Find out of the size of the archive file and append it to the sizes file.
-- Delete your archive folder.
+11. Delete your archive folder.
-- Create a new folder called archive2 and extract your archive there.
+12. Create a new folder called archive2 and extract your archive there.
-- Use diff and display the differences of sizes file in your primary directory, and the one in the archive.
+13. Use diff and display the differences of sizes file in your primary directory, and the one in the archive.

-Unit 4: Exploring Methods of Data Transference
+## Unit 4: Exploring Methods of Data Transference

 - Data Transfer